Sandy Munro: Munro Live

 Sandy Munro gained larger public interest starting in February 2018 with videos containing detailed tear-down and analysis of the then-new Tesla Model 3.
 Munro & Associates then started their own channel, Munro Live, with tear-down and analysis of a variety of mostly electric vehicles and covering related topics around engineering and design methodologies.
 This channel attracted lots of viewers which raised the profile of the company which was then able to expand its staff and premises despite the lockdowns and restrictions of the pandemic.

-In 2021, Munro broadcast a conversation with Elon Musk in Texas.
+In 2021, Munro recorded and published an interview with Tesla, Inc. CEO Elon Musk.
 They discussed the production of Tesla automobiles, including details such as the use of large castings in place of assemblies and the in-house design and production of the seats.
 In its first year, this interview received over three million views on YouTube.